raganwald/raganwald.github.com/_posts/2018-08-01-eight-queens.md

 [combinations]: https://en.wikipedia.org/wiki/Combination

 One of our go-to techniques for modifying programs is to begin my making sure that the thing we wish to change is refactored into its own responsibility, then we can make a change to just one thing.
-The JavaScript analog of my old BASIC code has the generating loops, testing code, and output code all higgledy-piggledy.
+The JavaScript analog of my old BASIC code has the generating loops, function shareNoRowOrColumnOrDiagonaling code, and output code all higgledy-piggledy.

 We might begin be refactoring into a generator and consumer.
 We can then modify the generator as we see fit: